PTsolvers/JustRelax.jl/README.md

      - more easily handle local material properties through the use of [GeoParams.jl]((https://github.com/JuliaGeodynamics/GeoParams.jl))
      - more easily switch between a pseudo-transient solver and another solvers (e.g. an explicit thermal solvers)

-  * It provides a place to describe performance benchmarks for the solver routines
   * It provides a natural repository for contributions of new solvers for use by the larger community

 We provide several miniapps, each designed to solve a well-specified benchmark problem, in order to provide